virgo47/javasimon/readme.txt

 == Usage ==

 There are two types of Simons available: `Counter` and `Stopwatch`.
 Counter tracks single long value, its maximum and minimum.
-Stopwatch measures time and tracks number of measurements (splits), total time, split minimum and maximum, etc. If you think it's not enough you can get more statistic information by adding `StatProcessor` to your Simon.
+Stopwatch measures time and tracks number of measurements (splits), total time, split minimum and maximum, etc.

 === Simon Manager ===